AandyTang/frequently-used-example/new.md

 - `XXX` are composed of `YYY`
 - `XXX` are presented in form of `YYY`
 - There is a grave risk
+- May I have your green light to proceed?
+- whereas

 ## 30/12/2020
 - `something`, and vice versa